-To make this statement more transparent to customers as it may be, Getresponse provides you the deliberate rate for each outgoing email in the analytics dashboard.
+To make this statement more transparent to customers as it may be, Getresponse provides you with the delivery rate for each outgoing email in the analytics dashboard.

-So, if something is not true about the company’s above statement, you’re the first to know.
+So, if something is false about the company’s above statement, you’re the first to know.

 Getresponse 30-Days Free Trial Offer

-The Getresponse 30-days free trial offer is truly generous.
-No credit card required, and you don’t have to risk anything by sign-up for the 30-days free offer.
+The Getresponse 30-day free trial offer is truly generous.
+No credit card is required; you don’t have to risk anything by signing up for the 30-day free offer.

-While not try Getresponse today for a 30-days offer?
+Why not try Getresponse today for a 30-day offer?

 Getresponse Review: Pros and Cons

-- Getresponse is cheaper and affordable than many of its direct competitors.
+- Getresponse is cheaper and more affordable than many of its direct competitors.

-- Many helpful marketing features that help you grow faster and sell more products.
+- A lot of marketing features to help you grow faster and sell more products.

-- The webinar services in Getresponse is truly a unique selling point.
+- The webinar service in Getresponse is truly a unique selling point.

 - Landing pages access in all Getresponse plans.

-- Beautiful email forms, landing pages, and email messages templates.
+- Beautiful email forms, landing pages, and email message templates.

 - Getresponse offers e-commerce services – you can sell directly on Getresponse.